-For centuries, the giant shipworm remained an enigmatic bivalve species–until scientists, including those from the UP Marine Science Institute, recently found a group of it burrowed in the black marine sediments of Sultan Kudarat.
+For centuries, the giant shipworm remained an enigmatic bivalve species–until scientists, including those from the University of the Philippines Marine Science Institute, recently found a group of it burrowed in the black marine sediments of Sultan Kudarat, southern Philippines.

 Named Kuphus polythalamia, the rare animal belongs to the common wood-boring, wood-feeding bivalve family Teredinidae.
 The family is composed of clams with long, soft bodies such as the tamiloks of Palawan and Aklan.